St. Louis Browns: Veeck era

 After the 1951 season, Veeck made Ned Garver the highest-paid member of the Browns.
 Garver went on to win 20 games, while the team lost 100 games.
 He was the second pitcher in history to accomplish the feat.
 Veeck also brought Satchel Paige back to major league baseball to pitch for the Browns.
 Veeck had previously signed the former Negro leagues great at age 42 to a contract in Cleveland in 1948, amid much criticism.
 Paige was 45 when he returned to the mound in a Browns uniform.
 Veeck was criticized among baseball's owners, but Paige finished the season with a respectable 3–4 record and a 4.79 ERA.

 Veeck believed that St. Louis could no longer support two franchises, and planned to drive the Cardinals out of town.
 He signed many of the Cardinals' most popular ex-players and, as a result, attracted many Cards fans to see the Browns.
 Notably, Veeck inked former Cardinals great Dizzy Dean to a broadcasting contract and tapped Rogers Hornsby for a second stint as manager.
 He also re-acquired former Browns fan favorite Vern Stephens and signed former Cardinals pitcher Harry Brecheen, both of whom had starred in the all-St. Louis World Series in 1944.
 Veeck stripped Sportsman's Park of all Cardinals material and dressed it exclusively in Browns memorabilia, even moving his family to an apartment under the stands.

-The Browns never came close to fielding a winning team during this time.
+The Browns didn't field a winning team during this time.
 In Veeck's three years as owner, they never finished any closer than 31 games out of first, and twice lost 100 games.
-But Veeck's showmanship and colorful promotions made Browns games more fun and unpredictable than the conservative Cardinals were willing to offer.